 Uniform and spare clothes

 Please ensure all items of clothing are named clearly.
 Every child will also need a bag of weather appropriate spare clothes to hang on their peg.
 If your child has had a toilet accident or becomes wet from playing in the water tray, we will change your child into their spare clothes and put the wet clothes in a plastic bag on your child’s peg.
 If your child has had to borrow Nursery spare clothing, please wash them and return the clothes to us as soon as possible.
-As the weather is getting colder, please also send your child to school with a coat.
-On rainy days please send your child with a pair of wellington boots, this way they can still enjoy our outside area and have dry school shoes to put back on when they return inside.
-(These can also be left on the children’s pegs).
+Please note we are a uniformed Nursery and, as such, require children to wear the correct Belleville School uniform.

-We look forward to sharing a very exciting Autumn term with all the children from the Blue and Red classes.
-If you are concerned about anything, please come and have a chat with either of the Nursery Teachers: Lucy Cliff and Clare Trotter.
+If you are concerned about anything, please do not hesitate to come and have a chat with either of the Nursery teachers: Lucy Cliff and Clare Trotter.